-When contemplating a move to shared services, how key aspects of the change management process are handled, is important, including the decision-making process over which staff will be located in the shared services, how their career progression will be managed and which type of training provision is required.
+When contemplating a move to shared services the way in which the change management process is handled is critical, including the decision-making process over which staff will be located in the shared services, how their career progression will be managed and how any development needs will be met.

 What are HR shared services?